Are you “emotionally eating” or just eating?

 April 7th, 2021

 Emotional eating comes up when we talk about weight loss.
-If we didn’t do it, we wouldn’t have all those extra pounds to lose.
+If we didn’t cover up our emotions with food, we wouldn’t have all those extra pounds to lose.
 So it makes sense to end it to lose weight.
+But also, to be more present to life.

 You may think that you love yourself too much to stop it.
 But how do I know it is not an act of self-love?
-Because you hate the consequences.
+Because we hate the consequences.
+We regret doing it.
+We ask “why did I eat it?”
 And the problem the pizza is supposed to fix doesn’t go away.

 How do we know if we are eating emotionally or… just eating?